The Trouble With Cowboys by Denise Hunter

 So the trouble for Annie is that Dylan’s a cowboy and for Annie that’s a big fat no-no. Trouble is they have chemistry and Dylan won’t stop flirting with her and Annie likes it – it just takes her forever to figure it out and then admit it!

 The romantic tension between these two characters is great; their chemistry just bounces off the walls.
-I kinda fell in love with Dylan's dimpled grin myself for a little while.
+I kinda fell in love with Dylan’s dimpled grin myself for a little while.
 Watching him fall for Annie without realizing it was a real treat too.
-Watching Annie struggle with her attraction was kinda of fascinating - she knew what he was (a cowboy) but not WHO he was and her conflicting emotions was really well played out.
+Watching Annie struggle with her attraction was kind of fascinating – she knew what he was (a cowboy) but not WHO he was and her conflicting emotions was really well played out.

 My only qualm with the book is the circumstances ultimately keeping them from finding true happiness was not as compelling as I would have liked.
 In short the problem was not big enough or impossible enough to overcome.
 They did overcome it – this is a romance people – and I’m glad they did; it just wasn’t as hard as I thought it should be!
 Don’t worry though, I was rooting for them all the same.
 Who couldn’t have after meeting Dylan?